psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 are using a virtual environment, now is a good time to activate it (e.g. `source ~/.venvs/rdm-workshop/bin/activate`).
 You'll find more details in the [Setup]({{ page.root }}{% link setup.md %}) page.

-## Objective

-In this lesson we will gradually build up a dataset, discovering version control and basic DataLad concepts in the process.
-Our example dataset will contain photos and simple text files.

 ## How to use DataLad